cancerberoSgx/accursed/guides/virtual-elements.md

 Besides react fragments all JSX.Elements declared render a DOM / blessed element.
 From bottom to the top.

-Virtual element let authors declare elements that authors define  complex data semantics usin gthe markup (with typescript and properties  you ccan validate and define a lot)
+Virtual element let component authors declare element's children props that won't be rendered at all.
+Useful to define complex component API as markup and then render another thing that implements it.

 Example: A Tab Panel (types definitions as JSX ELement Props)